 Query: What If I Missed Showing Some Income That I Had Earned?

-Solution: It is sometimes possible that people use to forget to show some of their specific incomes despite there being no intention.
+Solution: It is sometimes possible that people forget to show some of their specific incomes despite having no intention.
 This is the concern that specifically through the salaried persons who depend on their Form 16 which does not consist of the information of the capital gains, fixed or savings deposit interest incomes, for example when the income tax council reveals this missing income you will then receive the notice for that.

 Query: Post Filing of the Tax Returns Do I Require the Verification Procedure?